HouseElves/kanji_time_public/docs/source/data/index.rst

 ------------------------

 Kanji Time extracts radical metadata from a text file published by the Unicode Consortium (`CJKRadicals.txt`).
-We map each Kangxi radical number (1-214) to one or more Unicode characters, using the preferred form when available and falling back to variants if needed.
+It maps each Kangxi radical number (1-214) to one or more Unicode characters, using the preferred form when available and falling back to variants if needed.

 The `Radical` class loads this data and provides accessors for